mleoking/PhET/jfreechart/README.txt

 JAXP is licensed under the terms of the GNU General Public License with an additional library exception.

-THIS LIBRARY IS ONLY REQUIRED BY JFREECHART IF YOU ARE USING JDK 1.3 OR JDK 1.2.2.
+THIS LIBRARY IS ONLY REQUIRED BY JFREECHART IF YOU ARE USING JDK 1.3.

 (d)  servlet.jar - classes in the org.jfree.chart.servlet
 package require this file.
 The JFreeChart distribution includes the